MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/projectawayoperator.md

 ---
 title: project-away operator - Azure Data Explorer
-description: Learn how to use the project-away operator to select columns from the input to exclude from the output. ms.reviewer: alexans ms.topic: reference ms.date: 01/12/2023
+description: Learn how to use the project-away operator to select columns from the input table to exclude from the output table. ms.reviewer: alexans ms.topic: reference ms.date: 01/12/2023
 ---
 # project-away operator

-Select what columns from the input to exclude from the output.
+Select what columns from the input table to exclude from the output table.

 ## Syntax